mahrud/mahrud.github.io/_teaching/f25-math3GR3.md

 date: 01-01-2025
 ---

+What are all finite simple abelian groups?
+What rings allow long division or computing greatest common divisors?
+What do straightedge and compass constructions have to do with fields, and [why was Apollo mad at Athenians](https://www.geogebra.org/m/Xfayrrj8#material/tyFCp7uM)?
+Why is $ax^2+bx+c$ solvable using radicals but $x^5-x-1$ isn't?
-This course is an introduction to groups, rings, and fields, with an emphasis on examples.
+This course is an introduction to groups, rings, and fields, with an emphasis on examples such as these.

 - **Instructor**: \\
   &nbsp; Mahrud Sayrafi `<mahrud at ...>`